Spatchcocked Chicken with Lemon-Caper ButterBy Marge Perry & David Bonom

 Skillet-roasting spatchcocked chicken does nearly magical things to an ordinary chicken: the result is golden crisp skin and juicy tender meat.
-In fact, because of the way the bird sits in the pan, the breast cooks to an ideal 160Â° and the thigh to 170-175 F in the same amount of time.
+In fact, because of the way the bird sits in the pan, the breast cooks to an ideal 160 degrees and the thigh to 170-175 F in the same amount of time.

-- fresh lemon juice
+1/3 cup fresh lemon juice

-- fresh thyme
+8 sprigs fresh thyme

-- Preheat the oven to 425°F. Rub the oil over the inside surface of an Anolon Vesta 12-Inch Enameled Cast Iron Skillet.
+1. Preheat the oven to 425°F. Rub the oil over the inside surface of a Cast Iron Skillet.

-- Remove the backbone from the chicken: cut lengthwise along each side of the back bone with a sharp knife, discard and open the chicken like a book with the skin side facing down.
+2. Remove the backbone from the chicken: cut lengthwise along each side of the back bone with a sharp knife, discard and open the chicken like a book with the skin side facing down.
 Use the tip of your knife to score the cartilage that runs down the center, being careful not to cut through it, so that the chicken lies very flat.
 Season the chicken all over with the salt and pepper.